Victor Kovalenko: Biography

 In 2017, the book Medal Maker written by Roger Vaughan on the Kovalenko's life and sailing career was published.
 A film about Kovalenko based on Roger Vaughn's biographical book about him of the same name Launch of 'The Medal Maker' – The story of Victor Kovalenko is currently being shot in different parts of the world.

 Personal life

 In 1978, Kovalenko met his wife, Tatiana Savenkova.
-A track athlete who ran the 400 meters, Miss Kovalenko was a coach before becoming an elementary school teacher.
+A track athlete who ran the 400 meters, Savenkova was a coach before becoming an elementary school teacher.
 They are parents of one son, Vladimir, and have one grand daughter.